Jolokia Protocol

 Proxy requests

-For proxy requests, POST must be used as HTTP method so that the given JSON request can contain an extra section for the target which should be finally reached via this proxy request.
+For proxy requests, only the POST HTTP method can be used so that the given JSON request can contain an extra section for the target, which should be finally reached via this proxy request.
 A typical proxy request looks like

 {